In Historic Pick, Joe Biden Taps Kamala Harris To Be His Running Mate

 Former Vice President Joe Biden, the presumptive Democratic presidential nominee, has picked Sen. Kamala Harris of California as his running mate.

-The selection will make Harris the third woman — and first Black candidate — to be nominated for vice president by a major political party.
+The selection will make Harris the third woman and first Black and first Asian American candidate to be nominated for vice president by a major political party.

-"You make a lot of important decisions as president.
-But the first one is who you select to be your Vice President," Biden said in an email to supporters Tuesday afternoon.
-"I've decided that Kamala Harris is the best person to help me take this fight to Donald Trump and Mike Pence and then to lead this nation starting in January 2021."

 The Harris pick creates a Democratic ticket that in many ways mirrors the one Biden ran on in 2008 with then-Sen. Barack Obama: An older white man and Washington lifer with deep foreign policy experience is paired with a younger, Black running mate with immigrant roots who has been in the Senate just four years yet still has managed to carve out a national profile.
 Only this time, Biden is occupying the top spot.